lale-help/lale-help/README.md

 * Timebox a debugging session, and put an imperfect/partial/messy test in place if you can, rather than no test at all.

 * Stop debugging when you're exhausted/frustrated and get something else done.
 Retry with a fresh, calm mind on the next morning.
+Often you paint yourself into a corner when debugging for too long, and you'll find the problem with a new approach in another session.

 * Show/explain the test to another developer (or a [rubber duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging)) and debug together.